spatialthoughts/qgis-tutorials/source/docs/basic_vector_styling.rst

     :guilabel:`Properties`.
 This time choose :guilabel:`Categorized` from the :guilabel:`Style` tab.
 Categorized means the features in the layer will be shown in different shades of a color based on unique values in an attribute field.
-Choose :guilabel:`LIFEXPCT` value as the :guilabel:`Column` and click :guilabel:`Classify` at the bottom.
+Choose :guilabel:`LIFEXPCT` value as the :guilabel:`Column`.
+Choose a :guilabel:`color ramp` of your chice and click :guilabel:`Classify` at the bottom.
 Click :guilabel:`OK`.

 .. image:: /static/basic_vector_styling/images/10.png
    :align: center